happypeter/LGCB/book/bash_intro.md

 layout: book
 title: Bash Introduction
 ---

+## What is a Command?

+A command is merely an instruction provided by a user telling a computer to do something, such as launch a program.

 ## Why Use The Command Line?
 Have you ever noticed in the movies when the "super hacker" sits down at the computer, he never touches a mouse?
 It's because movie makers realize that